KhiproTeam/.github/profile/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/KhiproKeyboard/khipro-m17n/blob/main/LICENSE)

-**Khipro** is a shift-free, phonetic Bengali keyboard layout designed to make Bengali typing faster, smarter, and more comfortable.
-It removes the need to press the Shift key frequently, resulting in a more fluid typing experience, especially for beginners and fast typists.
+**Khipro** is a shift-free, half-phonetic Bengali keyboard layout designed to make Bengali typing faster, smarter, and more comfortable.
+It removes the need to press the Shift key at all, and keeps all typing within the central portion of the QWERTY keyboard resulting in a more fluid typing experience, especially for beginners and fast typists.

 🔗 [Website »](https://KhiproTeam.github.io/khipro)
 🚀 [Quickstart Guide](https://https://KhiproTeam.github.io/khipro/quickstart)